CAIDA/mapkit-traceroute-bdrmapit-pipeline/README.md

 In subsequent steps, make sure to replace "bdrmapit/" with your installation directory.

 #### 1.1.2.
-Installing ip2as:
+Installing ip2as

 $ git clone https://github.com/alexmarder/ip2as/

-1.2.
-It's probably a good idea to run this on a screen:
+### 1.2.
+It's probably a good idea to run subsequent steps on a screen

 $ screen -S pipeline

 ## Step 2.
-Create a virtual environment pointing to the bdrmapit subdirectory:
+Create a virtual environment pointing to the bdrmapit subdirectory

+See https://virtualenv.pypa.io/en/latest/ if you are unfamiliar with virtualenv.
+Create the virtual environment:

 $ virtualenv --python=/usr/bin/python3 bdrmapit/

 And set the virtual environment as the active development environment: